rexfilius/movie_app_flutter/README.md

 # movie_app_flutter

-A mobile app that displays "Trending" and "Upcoming" movies from an API.
+A mobile app that shows "Trending" and "Upcoming" movies from an API.

 ## Getting Started